Temporomandibular disorders

 New-onset unilateral headache or scalp tenderness, jaw claudication, and general malaise, especially if the person is over 50 years of age (giant cell arteritis).

-Occlusal (bite of teeth) changes (neoplasia, rheumatoid arthritis, trauma, or bone growth around the temporomandibular joint - eg, acromegaly).
+Occlusal (bite) changes from neoplasia, rheumatoid arthritis, trauma, or bone growth around the temporomandibular joint, for example in conditions such as acromegaly.

 Primary care